numpy/numpy/doc/source/user/basics.interoperability.rst

 like PyTorch_ and CuPy_, may exchange data on GPU using this protocol.

-2. operating on foreign objects without converting
+2. Operating on foreign objects without converting
 --------------------------------------------------

 A second set of methods defined by the NumPy API allows us to defer the